ibm-cloud-docs/sap/sap-terraform-automate-s4hana-ansible.md

 When you run the scripts with the Schematics interface, you:

 *   Enter Workspace information.
-*   Enter the Github path.
+*   Enter the GitHub path.
 *	Modify the parameters in the Schematics interface.

 ## Catalog Tile deployment